wasab1kastike/autobattles4xfinsauna/docs/design/sauna-artocoin-formula.md

 `input.difficultyScalar >= 1.5` and the evaluated ramp stage index exceeds the Maelstrom stage (index ≥ 4).
 Each full stage beyond Maelstrom adds `0.03`, capped at `maxMultiplier`.

+Loss penalties were removed; keep the `lossPenalty` field in the breakdown set to `1` so the UI copy signals the updated rules without additional conditionals.

 ## Defeat Payout Algorithm
 ```ts